 While few would deny that the production of elite athletes has become increasingly systematic, there is far less clarity regarding the characteristics of effective elite sport systems.
 This is in part the results of the vagueness of the concept of an elite sport system, but also a legacy of the amateur ethos and the reluctance to see sporting talent as anything more than the demonstration of natural untutored ability.
 In the recent history of sport two factors hastened the rise of elite development systems.
 First, the model of athlete development introduced by the Soviet Union and refined by the East Germans, and second, the gradual acceptance of professionalism in the Olympic movement in the 1970s and 1980s.
-The initial impact of professionalism at the impact of the communist approach to athlete development was more substantial (Andersen, Houlihan & Ronglan, 2015).
+The initial impact of professionalism at the Olympics was more evident in the commercialization of sport through sponsorship, while the impact of the communist approach to athlete development was more substantial (Andersen, Houlihan & Ronglan, 2015).